 For all those planning to visit the temple, I would suggest going in the night (around 8:30 PM in winters and 9:30 PM in summers) so you might also be to attend the ceremony.
 I am sure you will not regret this.

 Amritsar is a magnificent town placed in the close proximity to India-Pakistan border, well known as “Wagga Border”.
-Sightseeing in Amritsar is not limited to Harmandir Sahib, Wagga border is another major tourist attraction and is one of the must-see places to visit near Amritsar.
+Sightseeing in Amritsar is not limited to Harmandir Sahib, Wagga border is another major tourist attraction and is one of the must-see places to visit in Amritsar.
 The “Beating Retreat” or the “lowering of the flags” ceremony is jointly followed by India & Pakistan and is well known as a symbol of cooperation between the two nations.
 Wagah is at Indo-Pak border and located 20 km from Amritsar and a taxi will take approximately 45 minutes from Amritsar to Wagah Border.
 While visiting Amritsar, make sure to squeeze the Beating Retreat ceremony in the itinerary as this is one of the top Amritsar attractions.

 The first partition museum opened in India in the Holy city of Amritsar on 17 Aug 2017.
 The one and only museum dedicated to the history of Partition between India & Pakistan should be one the top things to see in Amritsar.
 Located in the town hall, the museum brings back so many chilling memories from the era.
 The entry to the museum is available at as low as 10INR or 150INR for non-Indians.